caktus/django-sticky-uploads/docs/plugin.rst

         // Code would go here
     })(djUp);

-When the plugin is bound to a file input it is stored in the element's jQuery data under the key ``djangoUploader``.
+When the plugin is bound to a file input, it is stored in the element's jQuery data under the key ``djangoUploader``.

 .. code-block:: javascript